DV

 Strategy & risk

 BTCI tracks Bitcoin ETPs with a crypto approach, while IBIT tracks Bitcoin with a crypto approach.
-Beta is 1.6764 for BTCI and 1.8887 for IBIT, indicating BTCI is less volatile relative to the market.
+Beta is 1.6764 for BTCI and 1.8887 for IBIT, making BTCI the less volatile of the two by this measure.

 BTCI beta1.6764